China Rocket Co. Ltd. SatNet test satellite Smart Dragon 3

 Frequently Asked Questions

 You can watch the China Rocket Co.
-Ltd. Smart Dragon 3 launch live stream on this page.
-The official live video feed typically begins 15-30 minutes before liftoff and includes full mission coverage with multiple camera angles, onboard views, and expert commentary covering pre-launch procedures, liftoff, stage separation, and payload deployment.
+Ltd. Smart Dragon 3 launch video on this page.
+The official video includes full mission coverage with multiple camera angles, onboard views, and expert commentary covering pre-launch procedures, liftoff, stage separation, and payload deployment.

 The China Rocket Co.
-Ltd. Smart Dragon 3 rocket will launch from South China Sea (launch location 1) at Haiyang Oriental Spaceport.
+Ltd. Smart Dragon 3 rocket launched from South China Sea (launch location 1) at Haiyang Oriental Spaceport.
 Chinese orbital launch vehicle launches supporting sea port located at Haiyang, Shandong Province, with dedicated piers and rocket/payload processing facilities for Chinese launch vehicles’ sea launches, and (as part of its expansion project) land based launch pads on artificial islands for various test vehicles and launch vehicles of private and government launch services providers. <br> <br>In operation as a remote base of Taiyuan Satellite Launch Center since 2019.
-For viewing location recommendations and tips, check the launch details above.

-What rocket is being used for the SatNet test satellite mission?
+What rocket was used for the SatNet test satellite mission?

-The SatNet test satellite mission will launch aboard a China Rocket Co.
+The SatNet test satellite mission launched aboard a China Rocket Co.
 Ltd. Smart Dragon 3 rocket.
 Smart Dragon-3 is a solid fuel orbital rocket designed by a subsidiary of the state-owned CASC group built for the commercial market.
-Detailed rocket specifications and performance data are available in the launch details above.
+Detailed rocket specifications and performance data are available in the rocket details above.